Andybird88/CV/README.md

-## Your Name
+## Andy Bird

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+I'm a logical, driven problem solver.
+I have a background in accounting,tiling and fictional writing.
+The inovation, creativity and freedom to explore are what excite me about tech.

 ## Projects